dhaasler/madcuba-annulus-tool/README.md

 To check the installed version and read the instructions from within MADCUBA, select "Help" in the options window of the tool.

 To export the annulus as a text file, check the "Export ROI" checkbox and input the desired file name.
 A window will appear asking the user to select the Folder in which to save the file.
+To import an annulus from a text file, check the "Import ROI" checkbox.
+A window will appear asking the user to select the annulus file.